openstack/openstack-ansible-ops/cluster_metrics/readme.rst

 Install Influx Telegraf

+If you wish to install telegraf and point it at a specific target, or list of targets, set the ``influx_telegraf_targets`` variable in the ``user_variables.yml`` file as a list containing all targets that telegraf should ship metrics to.

 .. code-block:: bash

     openstack-ansible playbook-influx-telegraf.yml --forks 100

 Install grafana

 If you're proxy'ing grafana you will need to provide the full ``root_path`` when you run the playbook add the following ``-e grafana_root_url='https://cloud.something:8443/grafana/'``

 .. code-block:: bash

     openstack-ansible playbook-grafana.yml -e galera_root_user=root -e galera_address='127.0.0.1'

 Once that last playbook is completed you will have a functioning InfluxDB, Telegraf, and Grafana metric collection system active and collecting metrics.
-Grafana will need some setup, however functional dash boards have been provided in the ``grafana-dashboards`` directory.
+Grafana will need some setup, however functional dashboards have been provided in the ``grafana-dashboards`` directory.

 Install Kapacitor